unixbox-net/lh/README.md

 - **JSON Export:** Export filtered logs to JSON for further analysis.

 ## Speed
-LogHOG uses efficient log collection and filtering methods, allowing you to swiftly process vast amounts of log data without breaking a sweat.
+Not only is LogHOG efficient and fast it makes most common system problems.  "plain" removing the mystisim of trying to "stitch logs together" and elminating the need for multiple windows / terminals.

+all in a package format that anyone can use/enjoy